mahmoudesmail/tu-wien-data-science-summaries/air - advanced information retrieval 188.980/exam mode.md

 *exam mode 2024SS (based on students)*

 - waren drei Blöcke: (1) IR Metriken, (2) Test Collections, (3) so general stuff
-- es waren nur True/False Fragen und zu dem Paper ist es viel um Methodik gegangen
+- zu dem Paper ist es viel um Methodik gegangen
-- 12 Punkte zur LV
-- 16 Punkte zu dem paper
+- it's all T/F questions with 12 questions about theory and 16 abour the article. of course with minus points.

 *exam mode in previous terms (based on students)*